ZJU-Fangyin/KCL/README.md

 The output is stored in `cluster_0.85.pkl`.
 This filename corresponds to the `data_name` in `pretrain.py`, which determines the order in which the pre-training molecules are read.

 If you don't want this hard negative sampling strategy, just replace the `data_name` in `pretrain.py` with `zinc15_250K_2D`.
 This operation will replace `cluster_0.85.pkl` to  `zinc15_250K_2D.pkl`, which we obtained in the previous step.
 Remember to enter `code/data/pretrain.py` and modify `shuffle=True` to disrupt the order of reading the molecules.

+### Knowledge feature initialization
+We adopt RotateE to train Chemical Element KG (`code/triples.txt`), the resulting embedding file is stored in `code/initial/RotatE_128_64_emb.pkl`.

+If you want to train the KG by yourself, please execute `cd code/initial` and run `python load.py`.

 # Pre-trained Models